FullStackWithLawrence/aws-rekognition/README.md

 A facial recognition service implemented as a REST API with the following AWS serverless cloud infrastructure services

 - AWS Rekognition: a cloud-based software as a service computer vision platform that was launched in 2016.
-It has been sold to, and used by a number of United States government agencies, including U.S. Immigration and Customs Enforcement and Orlando, Florida police, as well as private entities.
+It is an AWS managed Machine Learning Service with Content moderation, Face compare and search, Face Detection and analysis, Labeling, Custom labels, Text detection, Celebrity recognition, Video segment detection and Streaming Video Events detection features.
+It is used by a number of United States government agencies, including U.S. Immigration and Customs Enforcement and Orlando, Florida police, as well as private entities.
 - S3: Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
 Amazon S3 uses the same scalable storage infrastructure that Amazon.com uses to run its e-commerce network.
 - DynamoDB: a fully managed proprietary NoSQL database offered by Amazon.com as part of the Amazon Web Services portfolio.
 DynamoDB offers a fast persistent Key-Value Datastore with built-in support for replication, autoscaling, encryption at rest, and on-demand backup among other features.
 - Lambda: an event-driven, serverless computing platform provided by Amazon as a part of Amazon Web Services.
 It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.
 It was introduced on November 13, 2014.